Top 5 Tomato Questions Answered

 - Screen your garden from breezy conditions.
 Plant behind the house or a hedge, or build a temporary screen around your tomato patch.
 A stucco or light-colored wall that blocks breezes can also offer valuable reflected heat and light, so use that to your advantage.

 I need to grow tomatoes in containers because of limited space.
 I’d like to use some beautiful glazed terra-cotta ones, but I’m afraid that they aren’t the best choice for the plants.
-What do you think?
+What do you think? —Dave Exeter, New York

-First, growing tomatoes in containers (large ones) is a great idea.
+SD: First, growing tomatoes in containers (large ones) is a great idea.
 Second, yes, the kind of pot you use can make a difference in the success or failure of your season.
 The one you describe might not be optimal—unless you take some precautions.

 Although tomato plants thrive in full (hot) sun, the roots want a different situation: deep, cool soil.
 Trying to accomplish those conditions in pots can be difficult.
-I’d suggest you use containers that are at least 15 inches in diameter and 15 inches deep (bigger is better), and made out of a material that won’t heat up unbearably during the summer, thereby subjecting the roots to ridiculously hot temperatures.
+I’d suggest you use containers that are at least 15 inches in diameter and 15 inches deep (bigger is better) and made out of a material that won’t heat up unbearably during the summer, thereby subjecting the roots to ridiculously hot temperatures.
 Wooden containers, pulp pots (shown above left), and collapsible felt pots are all good candidates.

 Clay pots can heat up quickly.
 If, however, it makes no sense for you to buy a whole new fleet of pots (or if that glazed pot matches perfectly with your house color), go ahead and plant it up.

-Step one: Be sure to provide rich soil for your container.
+Step 1: Be sure to provide rich soil for your container.
 Start with a premium potting soil and then amend with compost or worm castings, just as you would for plants in the ground.

-Step two: See what you can do to limit the amount of direct or reflected sun on the pot surface.
+Step 2: See what you can do to limit the amount of direct or reflected sun on the pot surface.
 Mulch the surface area at the top of the container, and push other containers around the tomato planter to protect the sides of the pot from too much sun.
 This reduces the soil temperature inside the pot, which threatens the roots and, hence, the plant and your success.

-If the plant is stopped from creating further top growth and creating additional flowers, then it can concentrate on the task at hand: ripening the fruit.
+SD: If the plant is stopped from creating further top growth and creating additional flowers, then it can concentrate on the task at hand: ripening the fruit.
 So yes, this approach works and is a great tactic to take.
-You might want to try the following steps, as well, to ripen the fruit quicker:
+You might want to try the following steps as well, to ripen the fruit quicker:

 - Don’t coddle the plant.
 Cut back on irrigation (or turn it off altogether), and stop fertilizing.
 A little stress will send a signal that the plant has to make seed (fruit) and that should speed up ripening, too.